pachyderm/docs/content/2.3.x/deploy-manage/deploy/tracing.md

+---
+# metadata #
-# Configure Tracing with Jaeger
+title:   Configure Tracing with Jaeger
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 Pachyderm has the ability to trace requests using Jaeger.
 This can be useful when diagnosing slow clusters.